ginstrom/intelligence-horizon-novel/chapters/03_signs-and-portents.md

 She looked at me with that same peaceful expression.

 And then she was gone, vanishing into nothing, leaving only empty space where the woman I loved had stood.

+My throat constricted, swallowing air that tasted of loss.
+The morning light streaming through our doorway seemed suddenly harsh, illuminating nothing but absence.
+I pressed my palm against the doorframe, needing something solid to remind me that the world still existed, even as mine collapsed into fragments.

 I was left alone with the terrible knowledge that this was only the beginning.